Library

 SatelliteToolboxAtmosphericModels.AtmosphericModels._gts7 — Method

-_gts7(nrlmsise00d::Nrlmsise00Structure{T}) where T<:Number -> Nrlmsise00Structure{T}, Nrlmsise00Output{T}Compute the temperatures and densities using the information inside the structure nrlmsise00d and including the anomalous oxygen in the total density for altitudes higher than 72.5 km (thermospheric portion of NRLMSISE-00).
+) where T<:Number -> Nrlmsise00Structure{T}, Nrlmsise00Output{T}Compute the temperatures and densities using the information inside the structure nrlmsise00d for altitudes higher than 72.5 km (thermospheric portion of NRLMSISE-00).
+Notice that the anomalous oxygen is not included in the total density.

 Returns